developerfab/sandiapdf/README.md

 ## How install it?

-It recommend to generate a virtual environment and install the requeriments there with the command
+It suggests to generate a virtual environment and install the requeriments there with the command

 ```
 pip3 install -r requirements.txt